General Bitcoin Privacy

 It's not that I have nothing to hide, it's that I have nothing to share.

-There are many tasks in everyday life that are simply non of your business.
+There are many tasks in everyday life that are simply none of your business.
 Knowledge you choose not to share with others, things you only tell one individual, actions that you do while nobody is watching.
 How much money you earn, and where you spend it, is only your business, and of no concern to most other individuals.

 How is financial privacy an essential element to fungibility in Bitcoin?

-How is financial privacy is an essential for entrepreneurs?
+How is financial privacy essential for entrepreneurs?

 If you run a business, you cannot effectively set prices if your suppliers and customers can see all your transactions against your will.
 You cannot compete effectively if your competition is tracking your sales.
 Individually your informational leverage is lost in your private dealings if you don't have privacy over your accounts: if you pay your landlord in Bitcoin without enough privacy in place, your landlord will see when you've received a pay raise and can hit you up for more rent.